awsdocs/amazon-cloudfront-developer-guide/doc_source/troubleshooting-lambda.md

   arn:aws:lambda:us\-east\-1:123456789012:function:http\-redirect:**1**

 You can continue to use the preview version of Lambda@Edge for a distribution until you delete all the triggers that are associated with the distribution\.
-To add new triggers to the distribution, you must migrate from the preview version to the general availability version; you can't revert to the preview version\.
+To add new triggers to the distribution, you must migrate from the preview version to the general availability version; you can't revert to the preview version\.<a name="troubleshooting-lambda-preview-procedure"></a>

 **To migrate from the preview version to the general availability version of Lambda@Edge for a distribution**